nobodywho-ooo/nobodywho-rs/README.md

 `NobodyWhoPromptChat` uses this programming interface:
     - `run()`: a function that starts the LLM worker.
 Must be called before doing anything else.
     - `say(text)`: a function that can be used to send text from the user to the LLM.
     - `completion_updated(text)`: a signal with a string parameter, that is emitted every time the LLM produces more text.
-Contains rougly one word per invocation.
+Contains roughly one word per invocation.
     - `completion_finished()`: a signal which indicates that the LLM is done speaking.